top of page

 Food Grade Standards and Regulations

 The regulatory framework for food grade diatomaceous earth (DE) involves adherence to specific standards and regulations to ensure its safety and suitability for use in food applications.
 These standards typically specify maximum limits for impurities, heavy metals, and microbiological contaminants.
 DE intended for food use must meet these standards and often requires certification or compliance with food safety agencies' guidelines to ensure its quality and safety for consumers.
-Compliance with these regulatory standards ensures that food grade DE meets the necessary requirements for use in the food industry.
+Compliance with the food and drug administration ensures that food grade DE meets the necessary requirements for use in the food industry.

 Future Developments and Research with Food Grade Diatomaceous Earth